 The Planning Process Group: The largest process group, which includes 21 of the 44 individual processes, is planning.
 A project manager spends a great deal of time planning.
 The most important output of this process group is the project management plan.
 This plan “defines how the project is executed, monitored and controlled, and closed.”
 As the planning stage of the Dirty Laundry Project is entered, there are several inputs and outputs that are needed, including scope definition, cost estimate, and the work break-down structure (WBS).

 Scope definition: No matter how small the project, defining the scope is always a necessary process.
 The scope clearly defines what the deliverable is.
-In the case of the Dirty Laundry Project, the end result is clean cloths.
-“Clean Cloths” will be defined as cloths that have been properly washed, dried, ironed (if applicable) and folded in a drawer and/or hung in a closet.
+In the case of the Dirty Laundry Project, the end result is clean clothes.
+“Clean Clothes” will be defined as clothes that have been properly washed, dried, ironed (if applicable), folded in a drawer, and/or hung in a closet.
 The scope description, or the characteristics of the results of this project, is to produce Clean Cloths, within budget, by the end of the day, Sunday.

 Fun thought: we could have added to (or been asked to add to) the scope that a requirement was to install a washer and dryer in the apartment… imagine how that might change the cost estimate and scope dependencies!

-Work break-down structure (WBS): The third process in the Planning Process Group is to create the WBS, which outlines all of the smaller tasks that go into producing the scope/deliverable.
+Work breakdown structure (WBS): The third process in the Planning Process Group is to create the WBS, which outlines all of the smaller tasks that go into producing the scope/deliverable.
 The work for this project includes finding all washable items throughout the house, including washrags and bathroom towels.
-Then, sorting dirty cloths by color and then by either normal wash loads or delicate wash loads.
+Then, sort dirty clothes by color and then by either normal wash loads or delicate wash loads.
 Newly bought, never before washed items will need to be identified and the washing instructions (located on the tag of the item) will need to be inspected.
-Sometimes there will be items that fall into the category of extra delicate; these items might need to be hand washed in the bathroom sink.
-Particular undergarments will only be washed on delicate and not put into the drier at all; instead they will be air-dried (or hung in the bathroom until dried).
-Some loads, such as bath towels and bed sheets, will require extra drier sheets for extra softness.
+Sometimes there will be items that fall into the category of extra delicate; these items might need to be hand-washed in the bathroom sink.
+Particular undergarments will only be washed on delicate and not put into the drier at all; instead, they will be air-dried (or hung in the bathroom until dried).
+Some loads, such as bath towels and bedsheets, will require extra drier sheets for extra softness.
 Certain white loads will need bleach to make them extra white and other loads will require all items to be turned inside-out, which will help preserve these items’ unique colors and/or designs printed on the outside.
-After sorting, inspecting, proper washing and proper drying methods are completed, there are still final touches of necessary work, which will insure the project is completed successfully.
-This work includes ironing (if applicable), hanging items in the closet and/or folding items that will need to be put away in a drawer.
+After sorting, inspecting, proper washing, and proper drying methods are completed, there are still final touches of necessary work, which will ensure the project is completed successfully.
+This work includes ironing (if applicable), hanging items in the closet, and/or folding items that will need to be put away in a drawer.

 Fun thought: Imagine how the cost estimate and scope dependencies might change if the project manager must travel to a laundromat!

-As a Salesforce Admin, you have experience implementing solutions on the force.com platform, but you might not have looked at the project based work from such a methodical perspective before.
-If you give it a try, you might find that you feel more organized and your results are more comprehensive (instead of really clean cloths folded neatly in a drawer, think freshly pressed cloths hung up in the closet with a hand steamer always at the ready and pre-heated waiting for you in the morning!).
+As a Salesforce Admin, you have experience implementing solutions on the force.com platform, but you might not have looked at the project-based work from such a methodical perspective before.
+If you give it a try, you might find that you feel more organized and your results are more comprehensive (instead of really clean clothes folded neatly in a drawer, think freshly pressed clothes hung up in the closet with a hand steamer always at the ready and pre-heated waiting for you in the morning!).

-I would love to hear how your experiences with these methodologies work for you, please post your stories at the Admin to Admin Academy group on the Salesforce success community!
+I would love to hear how your experiences with these methodologies work for you, please post your stories on Twitter @mvdsfdc

-–The project management references in this post were acquired from A Guide to the Project Management Body of Knowledge (3rd ed.), the Project Management Institute (2004).
+–The project management references in this post were acquired from A Guide to the Project Management Body of Knowledge (3rd ed.), the Project Management Institute (2004).by